Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Developers and software engineers new to graph-based LLM orchestration.

-- Prompt engineers and AI practitioners developing multi-step LLM applications.
+- Prompt engineers and AI newcomers building multi-step LLM applications.

-- Data professionals exploring workflow automation using LLMs.
+- Data practitioners exploring workflow automation using LLMs.

 14 Hours